bpucker/MybMonday/README.md

 ### (71) _Ipomoea nil_ R2R3-MYBs ###
-> **_<a href="https://twitter.com/boas_pucker/MybMonday">TWEET</a>:_** Several R2R3-MYBs of the C16 lineage are proposed as regulators of the anthocyanin biosynthesis in Japanese morning glory.
-An intraspecific variation affects one of these anthocyanin regulators (Ipomoea nil) #MybMonday (details: XXXX)
+> **_<a href="https://twitter.com/boas_pucker/MybMonday">TWEET</a>:_** Several R2R3-MYBs of the C16 lineage are proposed as regulators of the anthocyanin biosynthesis in Japanese morning glory (Ipomoea nil).
+An intraspecific variation affects one of these putative anthocyanin regulators #MybMonday (details: https://lnk.tu-bs.de/1hn3cd)

 [Komatsuzaki et al., 2022](https://doi.org/10.1101/2022.06.23.497360) performed a genome-wide investigation of R2R3-MYBs in Japanese morning glory (_Ipomoea nil_).
 InMYB1 (INIL00g10723, INIL00g10723, INIL11g4087) was previously identified as an anthocyanin regulator, because its knock-out caused a flower mutant phenotype.
 InMYB2 (INIL05g09650) and InMYB3 (INIL05g09651) have also been considered as potential anthocyanin regulators.
 Clade 15 of the InMYBs corresponds to _Arabidopsis thaliana_ subgroup 7 thus most likely being involvedin flavonol regulation.
 Clade 16 of the IbMYBs matches the _A. thaliana_ subgroup 6 which is responsible for the anthocyanin regulation.
 Therefore, five genes in C16 are potential anthocyanin regulators.
 InMYB3 (INIL05g09651) seems to have an interspecific polymorphism as it lacks a complete R2R3 domain in this study, but was reported as a complete MYB before.